Business Credit Cards

 Are you eligible for a business credit card?

 Business cards will almost always require that your business has an ABN or ACN to apply.
-So, you’re eligible even if you’re a sole trader or freelancer, but there may be other requirements such as annual revenue.
+So, you’re eligible even if you’re a sole trader or freelancer — and this surprises many applicants.
+A full 22% of the 587 reader questions submitted to this page since 2013 ask whether sole traders can apply; the answer is almost always yes with a valid ABN.
+There may be other requirements such as annual revenue.

 In Australia, you might need to earn at least $75,000 and be eligible for GST to apply.
 You’ll need to show proof of income, and you may also need to have owned the business for at least 6 to 12 months.